uxai/uxai/README.md

 ## Salutations! 👋
-I am a UX Designer with front-end Web development skills that is interested in AI, Machine Learning and cryptography.
+I am a UX Designer with front-end Web development skills that is interested in AI, Machine Learning, Robotics and cryptography.

 💼 I work in FinTech as a designer

-🌟 My goal is to move into AI and ML
+🌟 My goal is to move into ML and Robotics

 #### Reach out!
 Want to collaborate and learn together?